ruby-hammer/ruby-hammer/_posts/2011-5-11-HammerBuilder-introduction.markdown

 First one builds xhtml on one line unindented.
 Second one formats the output.

 > Originally I did two builders because I thought formated one would be slower, but it is not.
-> Anyway, I left there both - could be useful.
+> Formated one is slower no more then 1%.
+Anyway, I left there both - could be useful.

 Personally I thing commented examples are the best, so here you are.